 Adult Evaluation and Review Services

-St. Mary’s County Health Department also assists aged and functionally disabled adults who are at risk for being placed in an institution.
+St. Mary’s County Health Department assists older adults and people with disabilities who are at risk for being placed in an institutional setting.
 For more information, click here.

 Personal Care Program